aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 <summary><b>7.
 Iterate, iterate, iterate...</b></summary>
   <p>

 We have identified that a cause for our model not being good enough is the fact that our data is highly unbalanced.
 As mentioned earlier, this can be addressed by adding more transactions that are fraudulent, but that means going back and finding about 3-6 million more records that are fraudulent.
-This is most likely not a feasible way forward.
+Although it's possible to synthesize more data, this is most likely not a feasible way forward.

 Fortunately, there are certain algorithms that are better than others in handling highly unbalanced data.
-One of those are **Decision Trees**
+One of those are `Decision Trees`

 Decision trees are versatile Machine Learning algorithms that can perform both classification and regression tasks.
 Decision trees creates, as the name implies, a tree-like decision structure in which observations are captured in the tree nodes and the final decision (fraudulent or non-fraudulent) are captured in the leaves.
 Decision trees can either be binary or non-binary, depending on how many lower level nodes one node connects to.

-To boost the overall prediction performance of decision trees, it is common to implement something called **Ensemble learning** in which multiple weak learners are trained, from which each individual prediction is pooled together to an overall answer.
+To boost the overall prediction performance of decision trees, it is common to implement something called `Ensemble learning` in which multiple weak learners are trained, and from which each individual prediction is pooled together to an overall answer.
 For decision trees, this is called creating a forest.

-Two decision tree ensemble algorithms are **FastTreeBinary** and **FastForestBinary**
+Two decision tree ensemble algorithms are `FastTreeBinary` and `FastForestBinary`

-Decision trees are easily to conceptually understand, and they fairly immune to non-balanced data.
-However, compared to logistic regression, they do have a lot more **hyper parameters** to set, e.g. number of leaves, learning rate and so forth that makes using them and finding the optimal values a bit more complicated.
+Decision trees are easily to conceptually understand, and they are fairly immune to non-balanced data.
+However, compared to logistic regression, they do have a lot more hyper parameters to set, for example number of leaves, learning rate and so forth that makes using them and finding the optimal values a bit more complicated.

-Let's take a look at the FastTreeBinary algorithm.
+Let's take a look at the `FastTreeBinary` algorithm.

-To implement the FastTreeBinary algorithm, substitute the line defining the trainer with the following:
+To implement the `FastTreeBinary` algorithm, substitute the line defining the trainer with the following:

     mlContext.BinaryClassification.Trainers.FastTree(new FastTreeBinaryTrainer.Options
     {